WHO 2007 reference

 This tool is built for structured reference reading, not for diagnosis, treatment, or audited clinical guidance.
 Use it to frame a measurement, not to replace professional evaluation.

-Supported ages in this prototype run from 5 years 1 month through 19 years.
+Supported ages in this WHO 2007 reference run from 5 years 1 month through 19 years.

 Inputs